jayzheng98/jayzheng98.github.io/_projects/project1.md

 <div align="center"> <img alt="p1-3" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj1-3.png?raw=true" width="750px"> </div> <br>

 **3.** The problems and difficulties are:
- - *In LTE protocol, data will be encrypted or decrypted once enter the PDCP layer, but the pseudo base station does not have the key*
+ - *In LTE protocol, data will be encrypted or decrypted once enter the PDCP layer, but the pseudo base station does not have the valid key to do that*
  - *Some channel parameters change in real time, which makes it difficult for the pseudo base station to maintain a stable connection*